UsabilityEngineering/ux-journal-tyrodgers18/j01/README.md

 After selecting the meal the app guided me through customization steps.
 First I chose two flavors for the wings.
 Next I picked fries for the side, and ranch as the dressing.
 Finally I tried to select a drink.
 This is where things went wrong.
 The drink selection box would not respond.
 No matter how many times I tapped it, the app would not let me choose a drink.
 And without a drink selection, the app would not let me proceed to checkout.

+Insert Picture

 I tried backing out and reselecting the meal, refreshing and restarting the app, but nothing worked.
 I realized I could not complete my order and was frustrated.
 The meal I wanted was unattainable.
 After spending over 15 minutes trying to order and fix the issue, I gave up.
 I closed the app and drove to Chipotle instead.
 While Chipotle was not what I initially wanted, I knew I could rely on their in store ordering process.

+This experience showed some good qualities about the app and also some major flaws.
+When it comes to **effectiveness**, the app made it easy to find Wingstop and explore their menu which shows the browsing and meal customization are well designed.
+However the drink selection glitch completely ruined the effectiveness of my interaction.
+For a food app, failing at the final step of placing an order is a major fail in effectiveness.

+In terms of **efficiency** the app started off good but ended poorly.
+I was able to find Wingstop and navigate their menu very quickly.
+I was also able to customize my order quickly as it was very intuitive.
+However, the drink selection issue turned a quick 5 minute process into a 15 minute long frustrating process.
+Because this took me a long time to try and figure out I would say that it was not efficient and wasted my time.